Azure/ResourceModules/docs/wiki/Context.md

 The next phase, **Publish modules**, will take the tested and approved modules and publish them to a target location of your choice (for example _[template specs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell)_ or the _[bicep registry](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/bicep/private-module-registry)_).
 The publishing should publish at least the tested module template itself.
 The target location should support versioning so that you only always publish new versions.

+> Note: These first two phases are covered by the [CARML](#where-does-this-platform-fit-in) platform.

 In the final phase we **Consume modules** and orchestrate them to deploy services, workloads or entire landing zones.
 Note that all deployments up to this phase only identified as test deployments and should be deleted after their deployment concluded.
 In contrast, the deployments we perform now are supposed to be 'sticky' and occur on an integration/production environment.
 We now reference the validated & published modules and only need to provide them with the correctly configured parameters and orchestrate their deployment in the correct order.

 The diagram provides a high level view on how the different phases are interconnected: